moss-l/bhs-js-testing/boolean-simplification.md

 Sometimes there might be more than just two cases.
 For instance, we probably shouldn’t *always* eat just because it’s not bedtime.
-So let’s add another condition `hungry`.
+So let’s add another Boolean `hungry`.
 If it’s bedtime, it doesn’t matter if we’re hungry—we have to brush our teeth.
-But if it’s not bedtime then we can choose whether to eat snacks or read:
+But if it’s not bedtime then we eat snacks or read depending on whether we’re hungry.

 ```javascript
 if (timeForBed) {